vn7n24fzkq/github-profile-summary-cards-example/README.md

 # github-profile-summary-cards-example

-Action already setup In this template, you just need click `use this template` button to create your repo and wait workflow finish.
+Action already setup In this template, you just need click `use this template` button to create your repo and wait for workflow to finish.

 Then you can use everything in profile-summary-card-output folder